-The options can be taken for a life insured up to age 59 if the Stepped premium rate option is chosen or 54 if the Level premium rate option is chosen.
+The options can be taken for a life insured up to age 59 if a Stepped premium is chosen or 54 if a Level premium is chosen.

 The options can't be taken together.
 Neither of them can be taken if the Guaranteed Insurability option (personal events) or split TPD or flexi-linking is chosen.